Code-Institute-Submissions/Milestone-2-Visit-Norrtalje/README.md

 #### **Design Differences**

 There are some minor differences from the original conception and the final website.
-* I decided to remove the find out more button from the home carousel because the link lead to the about section directly underneath the home section and it felt an unnessasary addition.
+* I decided to remove the find out more button from the home carousel because the link lead to the about section directly underneath the home section and it felt an unnecessary addition.
 * For similar reasons I also removed the info section from the main nav.
 The info only appears after pressing one of the map buttons so it could of been a link to nothing in some cases.
-* I moved the Header to the middle of the Home carousel, made it white and removed it from one of the images for astetictal reasons.
+* I moved the Header to the middle of the Home carousel, made it white and removed it from one of the images for ascetical reasons.
-* I added an additional "parking" button to the map buttons, parking is an important part of travel and I felt this needeed to be added to give a better experience.
+* I added an additional "parking" button to the map buttons, parking is an important part of travel and I felt this needed to be added to give a better experience.

 ### **styling**